 If you think we're just a shelter adopting out dogs ... please visit another website because you really are not going to want to spend time dealing with us.
-We wish you well and any animal you may get somewhere else will ever be in our thoughts and prayers.
+We wish you well and know that you and any animal you may get from someone else, somewhere else will ever be in our thoughts and prayers.

 Since 1973, we have been quietly going about the business of rescuing Akitas in need, rehabilitating as needed, training as needed and then when the dog is ready physically and emotionaly, only then do we begin the business of finding them the right home that will, this time, really be forever.
 We don't place as many dogs as a lot of rescues, but we have one of the lowest return rates you will find; that's because we do our homework on the front end.